mongodb/docs/source/server-status.rst

    The value of ``connections.current`` corresponds to the number of connections to the database server from clients.
 This number includes the current shell session.
-Consider the value of :status:`connections.available` to add more context to this data point.
+Consider the value of :status:`connections.available` to add more context to this datum.

-TODO check current shell connection fact
+TODO factcheck current shell connection

 .. describe:: connections.available